jethazel/jet-compiler/Jet.Runtime/README.txt

 ﻿Jet Runtime

-Jet Runtime is a garbage-collecting virtual machine (VM).
+Jet Runtime is a virtual machine (VM).
+It targets the Common Language Runtime (CLR) standard.
 Everything is written in C#, a modern programming language.
 Licensed under the Apache 2.0 License.